quii/learn-go-with-tests/pointers-and-errors.md

 }
 ```

-In Go if a symbol (so variables, types, functions et al) starts with a lowercase symbol then it is private _outside the package it's defined in_.
+In Go if a symbol (variables, types, functions et al) starts with a lowercase symbol then it is private _outside the package it's defined in_.

-In our case we want our methods to be able to manipulate this value but no one else.
+In our case we want our methods to be able to manipulate this value, but no one else.

 Remember we can access the internal `balance` field in the struct using the "receiver" variable.